 This tutorial explains in detail the Software/System Development Life Cycle (SDLC) like the Waterfall cycle & Iterative cycle like RAID & Agile.
-It then proceeds to explain the V-Model of testing and STLC (Software Test Life Cycle).
+And further, it proceeds to explain the V-Model of testing and STLC (Software Test Life Cycle).

 Video Transcript with Key Takeaways Highlighted: